-If you’re going on a business trip or some holiday vacation to a popular tourist destination – special travel luggage is definitely the correct choice.
+If you’re going on a business trip or some holiday vacation to a popular tourist destination – a special travel luggage set is definitely the correct choice.
 However, if you’re looking at several tens of miles of trekking or hiking over uneven and often treacherous terrain with the sun directly over your head, sometimes with a heavy downpour and heavy winds, travel luggage simply won’t cut it.
-Only a survival backpack will do in such circumstances.
+Only a survival backpack or a backpacking backpack will do in such circumstances.
 Unfortunately, many individuals who use a backpack for their outdoor adventures simply throw in almost everything inside the spacious compartment of the bag, not really giving it much thought about the proper backpack packing technique.
 This leads to a lot of space that are simply not utilized to the fullest.
 To maximize every square inch of storage space and attachment in your backpack, you need to learn and master the correct technique of packing your backpack.

-Understand the Unique Features of Your Backpack
+Understand The Unique Features Of Your Backpack

-Even before you can start packing your camping or hiking gear in your backpack, it is best to understand its unique features first.
+Even before you can start packing your hiking or camping gear in your backpack, it is best to understand its unique features first.
 Of particular importance is the capacity of the bag as this will give you an idea of how many items you can easily fit into its storage compartment.
 Manufacturers of these bags often indicate the volume capacity of their products to give you an understanding of your space requirements.

 Also important are the materials used in the construction of the backpack.
-It is a must that the fabric material be tough and very durable but never at the expense of being lightweight.
-If you can get a bag that has great balance between light weight and durability, then you should definitely have this product for your backpacking needs.
+It is a must that the fabric material is tough and very durable but never at the expense of being lightweight.
+If you can get a bag that has a great balance between light weight and durability, then you should definitely have this product for your backpacking needs.

-Learn How to Properly Distribute the Weight of Your Load
+Learn How To Properly Distribute The Weight Of Your Load

 Newbies make the mistake of putting all of their heavier loads at the bottom or lower section of the bag.
 Doing this will make the bottom part naturally heavier.
-However, since the bag will be slung onto your back, the heavy weight on the bottom tends to pull on the upper section, putting significant strain on your back.
+However, since the bag will be slung onto your back, the heavyweight on the bottom tends to pull on the upper section, putting significant strain on your back.
 A better approach is to put your heavier load closer to your midsection or your back with the outer and upper sections carrying the medium weight items and lighter load at the bottom.
-In other words, distributing the weight of you load means putting the bulk of the load centered high on your back, between your shoulder blades.
+In other words, distributing the weight of your load means putting the bulk of the load centered high on your back, between your shoulder blades.
 This is the ideal load distribution for backpacks with integrated internal frames.

 If your backpack comes with a frame located on the outside, then you will have to place the heaviest load on the topmost section of the bag, but still closer to your back.
 Follow this up with medium-weight gears and camping items in the middle and outer sections of the backpack.
 Again, towards the bottom, you can place your lightweight materials.